 - Hendrick Health is in the process of thoughtfully evaluating clinical services across HMC and HMC-S for clinical optimization and/or expansion opportunities.
-As of the end of Quarter 3 FY2023, Hendrick has identified the following potential opportunities: - O Planned opening of Hendrick Service Center As previously reported, the new Hendrick Service Center at the Mall of Abilene will allow for the relocation of valuable space to expand clinical services for patients.
-During Q3 FY2023, several departments began moving to the new location.
-The transition of services will continue through the summer.
+As of the end of Quarter 4 FY2023, Hendrick has identified the following potential opportunities: - Planned opening of Hendrick Service Center: As previously reported, the new Hendrick Service Center at the Mall of Abilene allows for the relocation of valuable space to expand clinical services for patients.
 Hendrick Service Center also enables consolidation of departments for improved operations and efficiencies.